• F&B

 At the start of the period, the restaurant has 20,000 AED worth of pizza ingredients in its inventory.
 During the period, the restaurant purchases an additional 16,000 AED worth of pizza ingredients.
 At the end of the period, the restaurant has 22,000 AED worth of pizza ingredients still in stock.

-To calculate the COGS for the pizzas sold during the period, we need to subtract the ending inventory value from the sum of the beginning inventory and purchases, as follows:
+To calculate the Food Cost for the pizzas sold during the period, we need to subtract the ending inventory value from the sum of the beginning inventory and purchases, as follows:

 Beginning inventory: 20,000 AED